sonic-insurgence/Gritty-Grids/README.md

 "grids_original.hex".

-### User Manual
+### Gritty Grids User Manual
-Enter the external clocking mode of Grids by turning the tempo knop to its minimum position.
+Enter the external clocking mode by turning the tempo knop to its minimum position, thus enabling Grids to be clocked by either external clock pulses or by MIDI messages.
 After receiving a  MIDI Start or MIDI Continue message Grids switches into a "clocked_by_midi" mode.
 In this mode its drum engine advances with every MIDI clock message.
 External clocking via the clock input jack is disabled.

-Receiving a MIDI Start message resets the Grids drum engine whereas MIDI continue resumes from the current state.
+Receiving a MIDI Start message resets the Grids drum engine whereas MIDI continue resumes from the current state it was left.

-As an external reset in "clocked_by_midi" mode or a tapped-in tempo would break the synchronization with the MIDI master device the function of the reset input as well as the TAP/reset button changes.
+As an external reset in "clocked_by_midi" mode or a manually tapped-in tempo would break the synchronization with the MIDI master device the function of the reset input as well as the TAP/reset button changes.
 They now assume a "mute" functionality that suppresses all drum and accent outputs.
 When muted all three output leds will light up permanently.

+When entering the external clocking mode (turn the tempo knob fully left) the outputs are muted by default.
+Press the button to unmute them.

-To leave the "clocked_by_midi" mode, turn the tempo knob to the right to activate internal clocking.
+To leave the "clocked_by_midi" mode, turn the tempo knob to the right.
+This activates internal clocking and unmutes all outputs.

 ### Other Changes